 Parameter Operator Expression

-IP Address is equal to In the text box, type the IPv4 or IPv6 addresses on which you want to filter.
+IP Address is equal to In the text box, type the IPv4 or IPv6 addresses on which you

-is not equal to
+is not equal to contains does not want to filter.

-contains

-does not contain
+contain

-Last earlier than In the text box, type the date on which you want to filter.
+Last Connection earlier than In the text box, type the date on which you want to filter.

-Connection later than

 Last Plugin Update on

 Last Scanned not on